 Generic Name: acetaminophen / butalbital

-Note: This document contains side effect information about acetaminophen / butalbital.
-Some of the dosage forms listed on this page may not apply to the brand name Tencon.
+Note: This page contains side effects data for the generic drug acetaminophen / butalbital.
+It is possible that some of the dosage forms included below may not apply to the brand name Tencon.

 For the Consumer

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: